dnsl48/gauger/README.md

 $refiner = new Refiner\Root ($gauge);
 $refiner = new Refiner\Filter (
-	$refiner, // all other refiners take another refiner into a constructor new Filter\Between (1, 9) // this filter will be applied to the whole bunch of harvested stamps );
+	$refiner, // all other refiners take another refiner into a constructor new Filter\Between (1, 9) // will be applied to the eventual bunch of stamps );